Welcome to the user documentation for the Eclipse OpenJ9 virtual machine (VM).

 This user documentation supports the configuration, tuning, and diagnosis of the OpenJ9 VM in an OpenJDK runtime.
 However, due to differences between the Java SE class libraries, specific options might apply only to one Java SE version.
 Icons are used to indicate where differences apply.
 For example:

 This sentence applies only to Java 8 binaries that include the OpenJ9 VM.
+Icons for LTS releases are this colour.

 Note: Documentation to support OpenJ9 is still under construction.
 The current content covers some high level information about OpenJ9 components together with the command-line options and environment variables that you can use to configure the VM when you start your application.
 We expect further content to be contributed over time.
 Because OpenJ9 was contributed to the Eclipse Foundation by IBM, this content contains some links to additional information that forms part of the IBM® SDK, Java™ Technology Edition product documentation in IBM Knowledge Center.
 That content supplements the documentation here until a more complete set of user documentation is available.

 We welcome contributions to the user documentation.
 If you would like to get involved, please read our Contribution guidelines.
+If you spot any errors in the documentation, please raise an issue at our GitHub repository.

 - Eclipse OpenJ9 website home page